jgibson2/wordle-solver/README.md

 for every game.
 The optimal (one-step lookahead) guess is **soare**, which is a type of young hawk, but you can set the tool to use a different word initially, or let it choose one itself (but be warned that this will take a long time).

+Note: multi-step lookahead determined the optimal first word is **salet**, a kind of helmet.

 ### Subsequent Guesses
 After the first guess, the algorithm will filter out potential solutions using the information gained from each round: